 Asteroids come in three flavors, C-type or carbonaceous, S-type or silicate and M-type or metal.

+951 Gaspra is an S-type asteroid that orbits very close to the inner edge of the asteroid belt.
+Gaspra was the first asteroid ever to be closely approached when it was visited by the Galileo spacecraft, which flew by on its way to Jupiter on 29 October 1991.
 Gaspra is an irregular body with dimensions of about 20 x 12 x 11 km.
-Its surface reflects approximately 20 percent of the sunlight striking it and it is classified as an S-type asteroid and is likely composed of metal-rich silicates and perhaps blocks of pure metal.
+Its surface reflects approximately 20 percent of the sunlight striking it and is likely composed of metal-rich silicates and perhaps blocks of pure metal.

 Historically, comets were thought to be atmospheric phenomena to early man, rare and objects of great curiosity.
 Often comets were used by astrologers to foretell future events.

 Comets at various times where thought to be ghosts, filled with poisonous gas, demons or cosmic signs; but are actually just asteroids covered in ice.
 Tycho Brahe showed there was no parallax and that they must be located at distances greater than the Earth's orbit from the Sun.

 Comet structures are diverse and very dynamic, but they all develop a surrounding cloud of diffuse material, called a coma, that usually grows in size (up to hundreds of km in diameter) and brightness as the comet approaches the Sun.